-Date - The effective date of this MD&A is January 29, 2020.
+Date - The effective date of this MD&A is August 10, 2020.

 Introduction - This management's discussion and analysis ("MD&A") focuses on significant factors that affected Condor Resources Inc. and its subsidiaries (collectively, "Condor" or the "Company") during the relevant reporting period and to the date of this report.
-The MD&A supplements, but does not form part of, the unaudited condensed consolidated interim financial statements of the Company and the notes thereto for the nine months ended November 30, 2019.
-Consequently, the following discussion and analysis should be read in conjunction with the unaudited condensed consolidated interim financial statements of the Company and the notes thereto for the nine months ended November 30, 2019 and the audited consolidated financial statements, and the notes thereto, for the year ended February 28, 2019.
+The MD&A supplements, but does not form part of, the audited consolidated financial statements of the Company and the notes thereto for the year ended February 29, 2020.
+Consequently, the following discussion and analysis should be read in conjunction with the audited consolidated financial statements, and the notes thereto, for the year ended February 29, 2020.
 All amounts presented in this MD&A are in Canadian dollars unless otherwise indicated.

-The results for the nine months ended November 30, 2019 are not necessarily indicative of the results that may be expected for any future period.
+The results for the year ended February 29, 2020 are not necessarily indicative of the results that may be expected for any future period.
 Information contained herein is presented as at this date, unless otherwise indicated.

-The unaudited condensed consolidated interim financial statements of the Company and the notes thereto for the nine months ended November 30, 2019 have been prepared in accordance with the International Financial Reporting Standards ("IFRS").
+As of March 1, 2010, the Company adopted International Financial Reporting Standards ("IFRS").
+The consolidated audited financial statements and the notes thereto for the year ended February 28, 2019 were prepared in accordance with IFRS, as issued by the International Accounting Standards Board.
 For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors, considers the materiality of information.
 Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of the Company common shares; or (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) if it would significantly alter the total mix of information available to investors.

 Company Overview - Condor Resources Inc. was incorporated on November 26, 2003 under the Company Act (British Columbia), and the address of its registered office is 2500 Park Place, 666 Burrard Street, Vancouver, B.C., V6C 2X8.
 The Company was listed on the TSX Venture Exchange ("TSX-V") on March 3, 2006.
-At January 29, 2020, there were 109,227,308 shares issued and outstanding.
+At August 10, 2020, there were 123,422,308 shares issued and outstanding.
 The principal business objectives of the Company are to acquire and explore mineral properties located in Peru.
 The Company explores for minerals with a strong emphasis on gold and copper prospects and currently has no producing mines.
 The Company has no earnings and therefore finances these exploration activities by the sale of shares, and by payments from the sale or option of its mineral properties.
 The key determinants of the Company's operating results are the following:

-- (a) the state of capital markets, which affects the ability of the Company to finance its exploration activities.
-The present equity finance markets for the junior exploration entities are enduring a pronounced lack of liquidity resulting in a very challenging finance market to fund further exploration activities, and; - (b) the write-down and abandonment of mineral properties as exploration results provide further information relating to the underlying value of such properties;
+- (a) the state of capital markets, which affects the ability of the Company to finance its exploration activities; and - (b) the write-down and abandonment of mineral properties as exploration results provide further information relating to the underlying value of such properties;